Edric-Matwiejew/MPI/Assignment_9.md

 Define array `m` ar `rank = 0` and distribute the array following the method you used in question 1 (b).

+Plot your solution using the matplotlib function `matshow` and compare your result to `part_2_expected_output.png`.
+They should appear (very) similar.

 ### 3 (marks 2):